BitcoinDesign/Guide/guide/getting-started/hardware.md

 ## Nodes

 A node is a device that participates in a network.
-In Bitcoin, there are two types of nodes to understand: A Bitcoin node which participates in the Bitcoin network, and a Lightning node which participates in the Lightning network.
+There are two types of nodes to understand: A Bitcoin node which participates in the Bitcoin network, and a Lightning node which participates in the Lightning network.
 For a deeper dive into what purpose these nodes serve check out the [technology primer]({{ '/guide/getting-started/technology-primer/' | relative_url }}).

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/node-hardware.jpg"